-CS 881 CIS Internship (3 credit(s))
+CS 881 CIS Internship (3 credits)

-Prerequisite(s): CS 603, CS 605 and CS 607 and permission of MSIT program director
+Prerequisite(s): CS 603, CS 605 and CS 607 and Internship Coordinator's permission.

 Provides an opportunity for advanced MSIT students to exercise theory, knowledge and skills developed through the program, by serving as an information systems professional in a real employment environment.
 Through the internship coordinator, students solicit and respond to internship offers from commercial, governmental and non-profit employers.
 Students maintain contact with the internship coordinator and critically analyze their work experience in a formal paper.
 Students have the option of making a presentation to the CIS community upon completing the internship, which normally spans one academic term.